Scale invariance vs conformal invariance: Statement of the problem

 \subsection{Conformal algebra as maximal bosonic space-time symmetry}

-In special relativity, we postulate the Poincar\'e algebra as the most fundamental symmetry of our space-time:
+In special relativity, we postulate the Poincar\'e algebra as the fundamental symmetry of our space-time:

+$P^\mu$ is the translation generator and $J^{\mu\nu}$ is the Lorentz transformation generator.
 In quantum mechanics, they are realized by Hermitian operators acting on a given Hilbert space.
 The representation of Poincar\'e algebra in terms of particles will naturally lead to the formalism of the quantum field theory \cite{Weinberg:1995mt}.